zerobase-io/smart-tracing-api/README.md

   You will then be asked to set a new password, which is what the app will use to connect.

+#### Install Neo4j without Docker
+If you're unable to use Docker to install Neo4j, there is an alternative available.
+The desktop version of Neo4j can be downloaded from [here](https://neo4j.com/download/).
+After downloading, the web page will have a token for you; *you need this token, so don't close the window*.
+Start the application and provide the token when prompted.

+Once the application is running, click the "Create Graph" button in the bottom right and create a new graph, the name of which is irrelevant.
+You will be prompted to create a password, you will need to remember this for further steps.
+You can then use the browser button in the top right to open the Neo4j browser.

 ## Project
 After cloning the project there are two ways to deploy it locally: using an IDE or via the command line.
 By default, the app listens on port 9000.
 You can override that with an environment variable of `PORT` if you need to.